prasanna-21/react-weather-demo/README.md

-Here is the link for ths project https://weather-demo-project.netlify.app/
+Here is the link for this project https://weather-demo-project.netlify.app/